ReubenAtherton/chess/README.md

 Additions to be made:

-* Refactor code to ahdere to best design practises
-* Computer generated best responses to player moves
 * Pregame menu with options to customise game UI
 * Chess notation menu showing game move history

 ## How it works 🛠 :